Why diversity matters and what it means for the University of La Verne.

 Opportunities for Involvement

-The cultural clubs and organizations available at the University of La Verne (many of these clubs and organization have other offices and departments supporting them, but are part of the rich diversity of clubs on campus).
+The cultural clubs and organizations available at the University of La Verne fluctuate from year to year, but these are some of the perennial ones: (many of these clubs and organizations have other offices and departments supporting them, but are part of the rich diversity of clubs on campus).

 - Black Student Union